hollywoodiownu/LaryGaryModsAutoBrowser/README.md

 ![LaryGaryModsAutoBrower 2.1](https://tinyurl.com/27zewfay)

-# Cyber Password Generator

-Cyber Password Generator is a simple and secure password generator built with Python and Tkinter.
-It provides a user-friendly interface that allows users to generate random passwords with a mix of letters, digits, and special characters.
+Lary Gary Mods Auto Browser

+Lary Gary Mods Auto Browser is a custom browser automation tool developed by Lary Gary Mods.
+It provides a user-friendly interface for automating tab management in Mozilla Firefox, allowing for efficient browsing.
-## Features
+Features

-- Generate strong and secure passwords.
-- Customize password length.
-- Option to include digits and/or special characters.
-- Copy generated passwords to clipboard with a single click.
-- Simple and intuitive graphical user interface.

-## Installation

-To run Cyber Password Generator, you need to have Python installed on your system.
-If you don't have Python installed, download and install it from [python.org](https://www.python.org/).

-1. Clone the repository or download the ZIP file and extract it.
-2. Navigate to the folder containing the script.
-3. Run the script using Python:

-## Usage

-- Launch the Cyber Password Generator.
-- Enter the desired password length in the "Password Length" field.
-- Select whether you want to include digits and/or special characters.
-- Click "Generate Password" to create a new password.
-- The generated password will appear in the list box below.
-- Select a password and click "Copy Password" to copy it to your clipboard.

-## Customization

-You can customize the appearance and behavior of the password generator by modifying the `set_style` function within the script.
+    Automated Browsing: Automatically opens a specified URL in Mozilla Firefox and manages tabs.
+    Customizable Settings: Customize the appearance of the tool with dark mode and neon mode.
+    User-Friendly Interface: Simple interface with buttons for starting and stopping the automated browsing process.

 ## Contributing

-Contributions to Cyber Password Generator are welcome.
+Contributions to Lary Gary Mods Auto Browser are welcome.
 Please feel free to fork the repository, make changes, and submit pull requests.

 ## License